conorwoo/Terraform-Vagrant/README.md

 ## Step2:
 ### Vagrant folder
-    run **vagrant up** to launch vm such as ios-xe, ios-xr, nxos, etc pre-build your network topolegy by virtually design the physical connection
+    run **vagrant up** to launch vm such as ios-xe, ios-xr, nxos, etc pre-build your network Topology by virtually design the physical connection

 ## Step3: